Nareshkumarkunchii/PythonBehave-Course/README.md

 # Behave :
 Behave is a Python BDD (Behavior Driven Development) framework which makes it easy to write tests in a natural language style.behave uses tests written in a natural language style, backed up by Python code.

+It has features(.feature) files and steps(.py) files.
+➜ Feature file : A feature file is a natural language format describing a feature of an application or scenario of expected outcomes.
+➜ Steps file : Steps file is a normal python file where execution code as written in it based on steps in the feature file.

 # Contents
   1. Introduction Behave,BDD
   2. Installation on Mac